Luciano275/Luciano275/README.md

 Fullstack developer
 ------------------

 Hello!
 I am an enthusiastic web developer with 3 years of self-taught experience.
-My skills cover HTML, CSS, JavaScript, React, Next.js and Express.js for creating APIs, using databases such as MongoDB or PostgreSQL.
+My skills cover HTML, CSS, JavaScript, React, Next.js and Nestjs for creating APIs, using databases such as MongoDB or PostgreSQL.

 *   🌍  I'm based in Argentina
 *   ✉️  You can contact me at [luna800153@gmail.com](mailto:luna800153@gmail.com)